A pattern that runs through scripture is that Jesus is always “In the Middle”. Is there a message here?

 The Bible:

-The Hebrew “B” and “N” spells “Ben” meaning “Son”.
-Jesus is the beginning of the Bible and the End of the Bible.
-Everything in between is about Jesus, the Son.
+The “B” and “N” spell “Ben” meaning “Son”.
+Jesus is the beginning of the Bible, the End of the Bible, and everything in between being the “Son” of God in the flesh.

 The Crucifixion Week: